How to panel a wall: DIY wall panelling in 6 easy steps

-Medium-density fibreboard (MDF) is the most common type of wood paneling used for interior walls in hallways, living rooms, dining rooms, bedrooms, and bathrooms.
-When painted using paint for MDF paneling, wall panels give spaces a really textured, architectural look.
+Medium-density fibreboard (MDF) is the most common type of wood panelling used for interior walls in hallways, living rooms, dining rooms, bedrooms and bathrooms.
+When painted using paint for MDF panelling, wall panels give spaces a really textured, architectural look.

 Is it easy to panel a wall?

-There’s a general misconception out there that putting up wood paneling is too hard to bother with.
-If you’re wondering whether you can fit paneling yourself, the short answer is: yes.
-If you have basic DIY skills, you’ll find that wall paneling is actually easier to fit than tiles.
+There’s a general misconception out there that putting up wood panelling is too hard to bother with.
+If you’re wondering whether you can fit panelling yourself, the short answer is: yes.
+If you have basic DIY skills, you’ll find that wall panelling is actually easier to fit than tiles.

-What tools do I need for wall paneling?
+What tools do I need for wall panelling?